Gen711/Fall18/mapping.md

 > Install LinuxBrew like you have every other week!

-> Install the following software packages: `gcc bwa samtools aria2 bedtools rna-star bcftools sratoolkit`
+> Install the following software packages: `gcc samtools aria2 bedtools rna-star bcftools sratoolkit`

 >Download data